jimklimov/blogger-backup/README.md

 our very interesting family trip, to save and share our experiences.
-While I was editing the posts with some fixes here and there, the Blogger servers had some hiccup, blogs were frozen for a week and ultimately servers were rolled back to a days before my wave of editorial fixes.
-I never got to redo them again (these are such small perfective things you might never remember again... and prohibitively time-consuming to re-read everything and reporoduce).
+While I was editing the posts with some fixes here and there, the Blogger servers had some hiccup, blogs were frozen for a week and ultimately servers were rolled back to a few days before my wave of editorial fixes.
+In the end, I never got to redo them again (these are such small perfective things you might never remember again... and prohibitively time-consuming to re-read everything and reporoduce).

 Google never said "sorry" (some of their engineers did, however, while trying to help and/or not keep users in the dark via the engineering blog), and never provided the backup snapshots of the blogs, nor good tools to do the backup.